Blinatumomab [BLI3]

 - Blinatumomab will be used as monotherapy.

-- No planned treatment breaks of more than 4 weeks beyond the expected cycle length are allowed (to allow any toxicity of current therapy to settle or intercurrent comorbidities to improve).* *Requests for continuation of treatment after unplanned treatment breaks over this duration should be made via the treatment break approval process
+- No planned treatment breaks of more than SIX weeks beyond the expected cycle length are allowed (to allow any toxicity of current therapy to settle or intercurrent comorbidities to improve).* *Requests for continuation of treatment after unplanned treatment breaks over this duration should be made via the treatment break approval process

 - Blinatumomab will otherwise be used as set out in its Summary of Product Characteristics (SPC).